 through ninth grade usually marked the transition into a more junior-high style

-environment, where students were expected to manage more responsibility, move
+environment, where students were expected to manage more responsibility, choose

-between classes, and prepare for high school.
-We switched classrooms throughout
+electives, move between classes, and prepare for high school.
+We switched

-the day, following a schedule with different teachers for each subject.
-Lockers
+classrooms throughout the day, following a schedule with different teachers for

-speech, class debates, pre-algebra, word processing, geometry basics, map
+analysis, persuasive speech, class debates, pre-algebra, word processing, geometry

 using in a kitchen or at home.
-Students learned domestic skills in cooking and
+In home economics we learned domestic skills including

 Junior high had its own ecosystem

-official world.
+world.
 The Optimist Club gave speeches and handed out awards.
+There were

-There were ninth grade graduation speeches.
+ninth grade graduation speeches.
 There was a science fair.
+And

-And some of the junior high students were on the Spectrum staff, the
+some of the junior high students were on the Spectrum staff, the ones

 There was also a quiet line the